mozilla/sumo/README.md

 #### In Progress column

-Anything that it's actively worked on.
+Specific tasks that are actively worked on by the team.
-Ideally nobody should own more that three cards in this column.

 A card is moved to the next column only when a PR is opened.